How to Check Website Traffic (Free Tools, 2026)

-Learn how to check website traffic with free and paid tools.
-Compare Google Analytics, Search Console, SimilarWeb, and more.
-Includes step-by-step setup and metrics that actually matter.
+Check website traffic with free and paid tools.
+Compare Google Analytics, Search Console, and SimilarWeb , with step-by-step setup instructions.

 Quick answer